ionic-team/ionic-docs/docs/api/reorder.md

 ## Reorder Wrapper

 Reorder can also be used as a wrapper around an item, making the item itself the anchor.
-Drag anywhere on an item below to reorder the list.
+Click anywhere on an item below and drag it to reorder the list.

 import Wrapper from '@site/static/usage/reorder/wrapper/index.md';